Skip to main content

 ¡ Very good partial response (VGPR) is serum M-protein and urine M-protein detectable by immunofixation but not on electrophoresis, or ≥ 90% reduction in serum M-protein, plus urine M-protein < 100 mg per 24 hours.

-¡ Partial response (PR) is a ≥ 50% reduction in M-protein, and reduction in 24-hour urinary M-protein by ≥ 90% (or to < 200 mg per 24 hours).
+¡ Partial response (PR) is a ≥ 50% reduction in M-protein, and reduction in 24-hour urinary M-protein by ≥ 90% or < 200 mg per 24 hours.

 ¡ Minimal response (MR) is a 25%–49% reduction of serum M-protein and reduction in 24-hour urine M-protein by 50%–89%.

-cell is found in 100,000 or 1,000,000 sampled bone marrow plasma cells (depending on the test used).
+The efficacy of current myeloma therapies is assessed in terms of minimal residual disease (MRD).
+MRD-negative means that not even 1 myeloma cell is found in 100,000 or 1,000,000 sampled bone marrow plasma cells (depending on the test used).
 MRD means that even after CR or sCR has been attained, a patient may still have myeloma cells remaining that can be verified with bone marrow testing.

 A higher percent of regression in disease does not automatically confer longer survival.
 When there is residual disease, the characteristics of the remaining drug-resistant myeloma cells determine the outcome.
 These remaining myeloma cells may or may not have a tendency for immediate regrowth.
 If there is no regrowth, this is called “plateau phase” or “residual but stable disease.”